Gavin Sheets Player Props: White Sox vs. Rays

-On Saturday, Gavin Sheets (coming off going 1-for-3) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Calvin Faucher.
-First pitch is at 7:10 PM ET.
+After going 1-for-4 in his most recent game, Gavin Sheets and the Chicago White Sox take on the Tampa Bay Rays (who will start Drew Rasmussen) at 2:10 PM ET on Sunday.

 Gavin Sheets Game Info & Props vs. the Rays